 Potential to Reduce Pain and Inflammation

 Using a cold compress or pack of frozen peas to reduce pain from a fall or injury is common practice.
-While icing can help reduce inflammation and pain when it comes to acute injury, what about using that approach for the entire body?
+While icing can help reduce inflammation and pain when it comes to acute injuries, what about using that approach for the entire body?

 Additionally, a report published by the Journal of Pain3 found that cold baths paired with hyperventilatory breathing exercises and meditation (aka the Wim Hof method, which we’ll dive into a bit later) reduced the feeling of pain from an electrical stimulus.